 Within the districts established by this Ordinance or amendments that may be later adopted, there exist lots, structures, uses of land and structures, and characteristics of use which were lawful before the Ordinance was passed or amended, but which would be prohibited, regulated or restricted under the terms of this Ordinance or future amendment.
 These lots, uses and structures are to be considered "Legal Non-Conforming".
 It is the intent of this Ordinance to permit these legal non-conforming uses, lots and structures to continue, subject to this Ordinance, but not to encourage their survival.
-It is further the intent of this Ordinance that legal non-conforming uses, lots and structures date or expanded in any way other than to bring them into compliance with this Ordinance.
-Uses, lots and structures which do not conform to this Ordinance and which do not fall within the definition of "Legal Non-Conforming" are in violation of this Ordinance and local law.
+It is further the intent of this Ordinance that legal non-conforming uses, lots and structures shall not be enlarged, altered, amended, changed or expanded in any way other than to bring them into compliance with this Ordinance.
+Uses, lots and structures which do not conform to this Ordinance and which do not fall within the definition of "Legal Non-Conforming" are in violation of this Ordinance and are subject to the penalties and enforcement provided for in this Ordinance and under state and local law.